-Victoria Esposito is a native of Connecticut and currently based in New York City.
-She will be joining Opera Idaho as an Emerging Artist for their 2021-2022 Season.
-Victoria will appear in their productions of The Merry Widow, Carmen, and Dead Man Walking, as well as various recitals and concerts throughout the season.
+Victoria Esposito is a native of Connecticut.
+Most recently, she was an Emerging Artist with Opera Idaho for their 2021-2022 Season.
+Victoria appeared in their productions of The Merry Widow, Carmen, and Dead Man Walking, as well as various recitals and concerts throughout the season.

 Victoria had the distinct pleasure of premiering Faye-Ellen Silverman's contemporary cantata, A Free Pen, during the completion of her Masters in Vocal Performance at Mannes College.
 While at The Boston Conservatory, where she received her Bachelors in Music, Victoria performed as a featured soloist with the Conservatory’s Women’s Chorus, Buxtehude’s Laudate pueri dominum, Stravinsky’s Four Russian Peasant Songs; and the with the Conservatory's Chorale, Haydn’s Harmoniemesse.

 Currently, Ms. Esposito is a cantor and soloist for St. Leo Roman Catholic Church, Stamford, CT.
 She is also a featured performer with St. John’s Festival Choir in Plymouth Meeting, PA.

 Ms. Esposito is a student of Dan Marek.

 "As the school teacher Miss Wordsworth, Victoria Esposito sounded like a coloratura in the making with pinpoint high notes and fine ensemble singing."

 - Lawrence Budmen, South Florida Classical Review

 "...Victoria Esposito was charming as the spinster school teacher, Miss Wordsworth."